WalterinoZ/Aslantia-Account-Creator/README.md

-# PythonThings
+# Aslantia Account Creator ( Lost Saga Private )
-Python things that i made
+This thing i made for fun, creating ton of alts account for lost saga aslantia, you need http proxy.